 Air New Zealand

 All Air New Zealand planes that are equipped with Wi-Fi have it for free.
-As of March 2019, most of Air New Zealand’s Boeing 777 jets are Wi-Fi enabled, which are typically seen on long-haul routes to the US and London.
+All of Air New Zealand’s Boeing 777 jets are Wi-Fi enabled, which are typically seen on long-haul routes to the US and London.
 The airline’s new Airbus A321neo jets now flying between Australia and New Zealand also have Wi-Fi.

 Notably, Air New Zealand has yet to install Wi-Fi on their Boeing 787 Dreamliner fleet.